• Home

 Cottage cheese

-Easy peasy and oh so tasty on a slice of wholegrain toast or sourdough.
+Easy peasy and oh-so-tasty on a slice of whole grain toast or sourdough.
 Just remember to cut up the toast into easily eatable pieces for your two-year-old.

 I speak from experience when I say this – GO experiment!
 Find out what tastes your two-year-old leans towards.
-Mine for example loves savoury such as eggs, bread, butter (all the butter), and fish, the oily the better.
+Mine, for example, loves savoury such as eggs, bread, butter (all the butter), and fish; the oily, the better.

 It’s giving him this but in a way that’s healthy a doable on a morning bright and early, that’s the challenge!